AM Radio Rocked My World

 A collection of announcers, jingles, and music from WLS-AM of the ‘60s.

 Often, with my younger brother John already asleep in the top bunk, I would lie in bed with my shoebox radio on the floor under me as I listened to Beaker Street, KAAY’s cult-like, underground music program that came on at 11:00pm.
 This nightly program featured longer album cuts of a form of rock music that was edgier than the popular Top 40 hits.
 Clyde Clifford, the soft-spoken late-night host, opened a door that lead me into a whole new world of music.
 He wasn't your typical fast-talking, Top 40 disk jockey.
-Clyde spoke slowly and softly over a background of eerie, spacey music, introducing me to what we would call "hard rock” or “heavy metal” music, from bands with strange-sounding names like Pink Floyd, Yes, Iron Butterfly, and Steppenwolf.
+Clyde spoke slowly and softly over a background of eerie, spacey music, introducing me to what would later be called "hard rock” or “heavy metal” music, from bands with strange-sounding names like Pink Floyd, Yes, Iron Butterfly, and Steppenwolf.
 This is where I learned that "Light my Fire" by the Doors was not a 2½-minute pop-rock song, but a 7-minute guitar and organ opus.

 By the way, that old shoebox radio may have had an FM tuner—I think it did—but it was useless to me.
 AM was the only game in town, for in those days, there weren’t many FM stations, and those typically played classical or oh-so-soft elevator music.
 FM supposedly had a higher fidelity sound, but it didn’t have rock ’n’ roll.
 In that province, at least in the ’50s and ’60s, AM was king.
 Later, when FM stations converted to stereo, most Top 40 programming moved over to that format and the heyday of the rock ’n’ roll AM stations quickly died.
 By the mid- and late-’70s, like carhops and drive-in movies, Top 40 AM was gone—the end of an era.